tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Previewing and Caching Effect Nodes in the Schematic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Preview window can also be opened from the FX Schematic, to check the compositing result up to a specific node.
-The behaviour of the FX Schematic Preview window is the same as the standard one (see  :ref:`Using the Preview Window <using_the_preview_window>`  ).
+The behaviour of the FX Schematic Preview window is the same as the standard one (see  :ref:`Using the Preview Panel<using_the_preview_window>`  ).

-.. note:: In case the Sub-camera is used, the Preview window will fit the Sub-camera area (see  :ref:`Using the Preview Window <using_the_preview_window>`  ).
+.. note:: In case the Sub-camera is used, the Preview window will fit the Sub-camera area (see  :ref:`Using the Preview Panel<using_the_preview_window>`  ).

 It is also possible to cache the preview up to a specific node, so that the result of the compositing up to that node is stored in the computer memory and will be reused with no need to recompute it the next time the preview is run.